-See Shifting Into Park $\Rightarrow$ 224 and Engine Exhaust $\Rightarrow$ 226.
+See Shifting Into Park \Rightarrow 223 and Engine Exhaust \Rightarrow 225.

-If the vehicle is left parked and running with the RKE transmitter outside the vehicle, it will continue to run for up to 15 minutes.
-If the vehicle is left parked and running with the RKE transmitter inside the vehicle, it will continue to run for up to 30 minutes.
+If the vehicle is left parked and running with the RKE transmitter outside the vehicle, it will continue to run for up to half an hour.

+If the vehicle is left parked and running with the RKE transmitter inside the vehicle, it will continue to run for up to an hour.